The Las Vegas Strip

 Las Vegas Show

 L.A.
-Comedy Club is a rotating stand-up comedy showcase featuring professional comedians in an intimate club-style setting.
-It works best if you want a casual comedy night with multiple performers and a traditional stand-up atmosphere.
-Skip it if you’re looking for a specific headliner or a more polished, high-production show.
+Comedy Club is a casual Las Vegas stand-up comedy venue at The STRAT built around a rotating lineup of professional comedians rather than a single fixed headliner.
+It works best for visitors who want a relaxed, no-frills comedy night with multiple performers and a traditional club atmosphere.
+Skip it if you want a specific comedian, a guaranteed lineup, or a polished high-production show.

 🎟 Tickets available